msmith/prompt/README.md

 end
 ```

-Here, the variables are named `first` and `last`.
+Here, the parameters are named `first` and `last`.
 Their values are be passed as arguments to the command's block, in the order in which they appear.

-Each `:variable` only matches a single word.
-If you want to match multiple words to one variable, use a `*variable`.
+Each `:parameter` only matches a single word.
+If you want to match multiple words to one parameter, use a `*parameter`.

 ```ruby
 command "say *sentence" do |sentence|